 - Real-Life Application: Companies across different sectors, from tech firms to media outlets, use GPT-4 for generating blog posts, automating customer service responses, drafting emails, and even creating code snippets.

-- Real-Life Application: Retailers use Google Cloud’s Vision AI to automate inventory management by recognizing products and tracking stock levels through images and videos.
+Real-Life Application: Google Cloud remains a strong contender in public cloud services, while Alphabet’s integration of AI into search and Workspace offers additional monetization avenues.
+Retailers use Google Cloud’s Vision AI to automate inventory management by recognizing products and tracking stock levels through images and videos10 .

 Other specialized AI models

-- Edge AI: AI models optimized to run on edge devices (like IoT sensors or smartphones) rather than centralized data centers.
+Edge AI: AI models optimized to run on edge devices (like IoT sensors or smartphones) rather than centralized data centers.
+Others are investing in edge computing, driven by the growth of IoT devices that gather and share data with little human input.
 Edge AI is crucial for real-time processing in applications such as autonomous vehicles, smart cities, and industrial automation.

-- Multimodal AI: Multimodal AI models, such as large multimodal models, can process and integrate data from multiple modalities such as text, images, audio, and video, providing more comprehensive and context-rich outputs.
+Multimodal AI: GPT-4o accepts any combination of text, audio, image, and video as input and generates any combination of text, audio, and image outputs.
+Large multimodal models can process and integrate data from multiple modalities such as text, images, audio, and video, providing more comprehensive and context-rich outputs 11 .

-- Generative AI: Generative AI models can create new content such as text, images, music, and even video by learning from existing data.
+Generative AI: The generative AI market surpassed $25.6 billion in 2024, driven by rapid adoption and the increasing integration of AI capabilities across industries.
+Generative AI models can create new content such as text, images, music, and even video by learning from existing data.
 These models include technologies like Generative Adversarial Networks (GANs) and variational autoencoders.

-- Explainable AI (XAI): AI systems designed to provide transparent and understandable decision-making processes.
-This is increasingly important in sectors where AI decisions must be audited or justified, such as healthcare, finance, and law.
+Explainable AI (XAI): AI systems designed to provide transparent and understandable decision-making processes.
+Explainability is important for accuracy, transparency and more when working with an LLM.
+Users (and stakeholders) need to understand what the LLM’s response means and why (and how) it came to that decision.
+This is increasingly important in sectors where AI decisions must be audited or justified, such as healthcare, finance, and law12 .

 FAQ